LucasFrezarini/teravoz-api-client/README.md

 }
 ```

-> You can view the full docs with all the Queries, Mutations and Subscriptions on the "Docs" tab in the GraphQL Playground
+> You can view the full docs with all the avaliable Queries, Mutations and Subscriptions on the "Docs" tab in the GraphQL Playground

 # Code Structure and Formatting